 •Poor drainage – The soil can become saturated if water can’t correctly drain away from the foundation.
 This excess moisture causes the soil particles to expand, lifting the foundation.

 •Tree roots – As trees grow, their roots expand in search of water and nutrients.
-These roots can make their way under foundations; as they thicken, they lift from below.
+These roots can make their way under foundations; they lift from below as they thicken.

 •Frost heave – In colder climates, the soil expands and contracts as the ground freezes and thaws.
 This movement can raise foundations, especially along the edges.